dhatim/python-license-check/README.rst

 	uuid: 1.30

-For demo purpose, let's say your requirement.txt file contains this:
+For demo purpose, let's say your ``requirements.txt`` file contains this:
 ::

 	Flask>=0.12.1